JackHalgh/seadna-protocols/docs/sampling_extraction_protocol_abroad.md

 <img src="label.jpg" width="300">

-3. Open the Sterivex, add 20 &micro;L of proteinase K. Close with the same combistopper and shake to mix.
+3. Open the Sterivex, add 20 &micro;L of proteinase K and 2 &micro;L of RNase A. Close with the same combistopper and shake to mix.
 4. Put in the oven shaker to incubate for 2 h.
 Return after 1 h to rearrange and check; this makes sure some samples don't get stuck and stop moving.
 5. Remove combistopper and place an inverted 1.5 mL microcentrifuge tube over the Sterivex inlet.
 Place an inverted 50 mL centrifuge tube over the top of both.
 Quickly flip so tubes are back the right way up and the Sterivex contents can drain into the microcentrifuge tube.
 See: